spk83/risk/README.md

 Game can be played in emulator at http://smg-gwt-emulator.appspot.com/GwtEmulator.html

+You can also play game in Pass-and-Play mode with 2 players at file://localhost/Users/vishal/Documents/workspace/java/risk/war/RiskGame.html?PassAndPlay and against the computer at file://localhost/Users/vishal/Documents/workspace/java/risk/war/RiskGame.html?PlayAgainstTheComputer

-Game is being developed as a Course Project for NYU Social Multiplayer Gaming Course -  https://code.google.com/p/nyu-gaming-course/wiki/Syllabus
+Game was developed as a Course Project for NYU Social Multiplayer Gaming Course -  https://code.google.com/p/nyu-gaming-course/wiki/Syllabus

 More Info about the game at http://en.wikipedia.org/wiki/Risk_(game)